For Businesses and Employers

 Oak Hill’s Vocational program for people who are blind or visually impaired: provides help for adults who are blind and visually impaired find employment; computer training and assistive technology; interview skills and job readiness; work site evaluations and adaptive equipment consultations.
 Established in January 2006 from a generous donation from the Gibney Family Foundation and Eleanor A. Brooks; this program is filling an important need in the community.

 Oak Hill Day Services: provides work and volunteer opportunities for adults with intellectual, developmental and physical disabilities; supervised employment training in the community is designed to maximize their potential, increase their level of independence and enhance their self-esteem.
-Competent and committed staff provide support and expectations needed for participants to lead dignified and fulfilling lives and is based on an individual’s abilities and interests.
+Competent and committed staff provide support and expectations needed for individuals to lead dignified and fulfilling lives and is based on an individual’s abilities and interests.

 The Assistive Technology center at Oak Hill: provides worksite assessments and assistive technology recommendations to assist employees with disabilities to live and work more independently; restores and sells durable medical equipment; and offers extensive AT training and professional development opportunities.